nhe150/Gungnir/README.md

 ```

 Most of the config properties can be overridden in the job definition file under 'parameters' block in a per
-query basis expect the properties in spark block.
+query basis.

 ## Building Gungnir
 * sbt compile.
 To compile this project
-* sbt package.
-To create jar, and then run with spark-submit
 * sbt assembly.
-To build fat jar.
-We still need run with spark-submit in this project.
+To build fat jar, and then run with spark-submit

 ## Run Gungnir